erodola/bigram-nes/dw/README.md

 ## 🔧 Building

-You can build the patched ROM yourself from the assembly source:
+You can either [download the binary patch](./rhdn/), or build the patched ROM yourself from the assembly source:

 1. **Get a clean DW ROM**